Hurricane Elsa: Meteorological history

 On June 27, a tropical wave emerged off the coast of Africa and tracked quickly westward across the Atlantic Ocean.
 The wave produced disorganized showers and thunderstorms during the next few days, before a closed and well-defined low pressure system developed by 18:00 UTC on June 30, marking the formation of a tropical depression about 1000 nmi east-southeast of Barbados.
 The potential for tropical cyclone formation within the wave was first noted by the National Hurricane Center (NHC) at 12:00 UTC on June 29, and initially given a low (less than 40%) chance of development over the next five days.
 The 5-day chance of formation was raised to high (greater than 60%) at 06:00 UTC on June 30.
 Later that day, after the system had moved to near the Lesser Antilles and was expected to become a tropical storm before reaching the islands, the disturbance was designated as Potential Tropical Cyclone Five at 21:00 UTC.
 However, the system became a tropical cyclone according to post-season analysis three hours before that initial advisory.
 The depression strengthened to a tropical storm by 00:00 UTC on July 1, while about 850 nmi east-southeast of Barbados, and named Elsa.
-This made Elsa the earliest fifth-named Atlantic storm in recorded history, surpassing Tropical Storm Edouard of 2020 by five days; it also became only the third tropical storm on record to form so early in the season east of 50°W, after the 1933 Trinidad hurricane and Tropical Storm Bret in 2023.
+This made Elsa the earliest fifth-named Atlantic storm in recorded history, surpassing Tropical Storm Edouard of 2020 by five days; it also became only the second tropical storm on record to form so early in the season east of 50°W, after the 1933 Trinidad hurricane.